sadafekram/Human-Activities-Detection/README.md

 # Automatic Human Activity Recognition System Using Clustering

 This repository contains the code and dataset for an automatic human activity recognition system using sensor data.
-The objective of this study is to design and evaluate a system for automatic recognition of human activity with the minimum number of devices and computational resources available. you can read the full description and results of the project in the `Cluster Human Activities.pdf` file.
+The objective of this study is to design and evaluate a system for automatic recognition of human activity with the minimum number of devices and computational resources available.

 ## Dataset